 free streetcar ride in downtown. (update: no longer free; thank you to our commenter below!)

-20. Watch a minor-league Beavers baseball or Timbers soccer game at PGE Park.
+minor-league Beavers baseball or Timbers soccer game at Providence Park.

 21. Take the MAX train to Washington Park.

 22. Watch July 4th fireworks over the Willamette River.